 Consignments containing SPS goods must arrive via a NI Point of Entry (PoE) for the purposes of SPS checks.
-Further details on NI PoEs, their inspection facilities and the category of goods that may be inspected at each of these facilities, is available on DAERA-NI.GOV.UK.
+Further details on Northern Ireland Sanitary and Phytosanitary (SPS) Inspection Facilities and the category of goods that may be inspected at each of these facilities, is available on DAERA-NI.GOV.UK.

-For moving live animals, refer to the NICTA guide on Live Animal Movements to Northern Ireland.
+For moving live animals, refer to the Live Animal Movements to Northern Ireland guide on NICTA.
 They must be reported to a particular Border Control Post (BCP).